 Effective September 22, 2020, the Company's board of directors and its stockholders adopted and approved the Bentley Systems, Incorporated Global Employee Stock Purchase Plan (the "ESPP").
 The ESPP provides eligible colleagues of the Company with an opportunity to contribute up to 15% of their eligible compensation toward the purchase of the Company's Class B Common Stock at a discounted price, up to a maximum of \$25 per year and subject to any other plan limitations.
 The ESPP has 25,000,000 shares of Class B Common Stock reserved for issuance.
 The ESPP has been implemented by means of consecutive offering periods, with the first offering period commencing on the first trading day on or after January 1, 2021 and ending on the last trading day on or before June 30, 2021.
-Unless otherwise determined by the board of directors, offering periods will run from January 1st (or the first trading day thereafter) through June 30th (or the first trading day prior to such date).
+Unless otherwise determined by the board of directors, offering periods will run from January 1st (or the first trading day thereafter) through June 30th (or the first trading day prior to such date), and from July 1st (or the first trading day thereafter) through December 31st (or the first trading day prior to such date).
 The purchase price per share at which shares of Class B Common Stock are sold in an offering period under the ESPP will be equal to the lesser of 85% of the fair market value of a share of Class B Common Stock (i) on the first trading day of the offering period, or (ii) on the purchase date (i.e., the last trading day of the purchase period).
 During the year ended December 31, 2021, colleagues who elected to participate in the ESPP purchased a total of 104,716 shares of Class B Common Stock, net of shares withheld, resulting in cash proceeds to the Company of \$3,846.
 Of the total 111,486 shares purchased, 6,770 shares were sold back to the Company to pay for applicable income tax withholdings of \$438.
 During the year ended December 31, 2020, no shares were issued under the ESPP.
 As of December 31, 2021, \$4,818 of ESPP withholding via colleague payroll deduction were recorded in Accruals and other current liabilities in the consolidated balance sheet.
 As of December 31, 2020, there was no ESPP withholding via colleague payroll deduction.